Rehab for Alcoholism

 Alcohol rehab typically involves the following steps:

-Recognising the signs of alcohol addiction can be difficult in a culture where heavy drinking is so normalised.
-But the truth is, even moderate drinking can pose a threat to your health.
+Recognising the signs of alcohol addiction can be difficult in a culture where heavy drinking is normalised.
+But the truth is, there is no safe level of alcohol use: the guidelines for moderate drinking are far lower than most people realise, and even at those levels can pose a threat to your health.

-Those with high-functioning alcoholism may find it even harder to come to terms with their alcohol addiction, because their ability to carry out their responsibilities makes it easier to ignore the harm it’s causing.
+Those with a high-functioning alcohol use disorder may find it even harder to come to terms with their alcohol abuse because their ability to carry out their responsibilities makes it easier to ignore the harm it’s causing.

-- You have intense cravings or withdrawals when you don’t drink
+- You have intense cravings or withdrawal symptoms when you don’t drink

 - Your family or friends have expressed concern about your drinking